Master's Degree in Management of Marine Technologies

 RESG14 – Ability to perform energy and environmental audits

-STCWCom1 – Ensure that safe work practices are observed STCWCom2 – Monitor seating, stability and effort
+STCWCom1 – Ensure safe work practices are observed STCWCom2 – Monitor seating, stability and stresses

 STCWCom3 – Monitor and control compliance with legislative requirements and measures to ensure the safety of human life at sea and the protection of the marine environment

-STCWCom5 – Develop contingency plans for fault control, and act effectively in such situations
+STCWCom5 – Develop contingency plans for damage control and respond effectively in such situations

 STCWEsp1 – Management of the operation of the propulsion installation machinery STCWEsp2 – Planning and scheduling operations

-STCWEsp3 – Operation, monitoring, performance evaluation and maintenance of the safety of the propulsion installation and auxiliary machinery
+STCWEsp3 – Operation, monitoring, performance evaluation and maintenance of the safety of the propulsion system and auxiliary machinery

 STCWEsp5 – Manage the operation of electrical and electronic control equipment STCWEsp6 – Manage the location and correction of control equipment faults